triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 python3 ${FILL_TEMPLATE_SCRIPT} -i ${MODEL_FOLDER}/tensorrt_llm/config.pbtxt triton_backend:${TRITON_BACKEND},triton_max_batch_size:${MAX_BATCH_SIZE},decoupled_mode:${DECOUPLED_MODE},engine_dir:${ENGINE_DIR},max_queue_delay_microseconds:${MAX_QUEUE_DELAY_MS},batching_strategy:inflight_fused_batching,encoder_input_features_data_type:TYPE_FP16,logits_datatype:${LOGITS_DATATYPE}
 ```

-## Speculative Sampling
+## Draft Model-Based Speculative Decoding

-Speculative Sampling (SpS) ([paper](https://arxiv.org/pdf/2302.01318)) is another (and earlier) approach to accelerate LLM inference, distinct from both EAGLE and MEDUSA.
+Draft Model-Based Speculative Decoding ([paper](https://arxiv.org/pdf/2302.01318)) is another (and earlier) approach to accelerate LLM inference, distinct from both EAGLE and MEDUSA.
 Here are the key differences:

- - Draft Generation: SpS uses a smaller, faster LLM as a draft model to predict multiple tokens ahead1.
+ - Draft Generation: it uses a smaller, faster LLM as a draft model to predict multiple tokens ahead.
 This contrasts with EAGLE's feature-level extrapolation and MEDUSA's additional decoding heads.

- - Verification Process: SpS employs a chain-like structure for draft generation and verification, unlike EAGLE and MEDUSA which use tree-based attention mechanisms.
+ - Verification Process: it employs a chain-like structure for draft generation and verification, unlike EAGLE and MEDUSA which use tree-based attention mechanisms.

- - Consistency: SpS maintains distribution consistency with the target LLM in both greedy and non-greedy settings, similar to EAGLE but different from MEDUSA.
+ - Consistency: it maintains distribution consistency with the target LLM in both greedy and non-greedy settings, similar to EAGLE but different from MEDUSA.

- - Efficiency: While effective, SpS is generally slower than both EAGLE and MEDUSA.
+ - Efficiency: While effective, it is generally slower than both EAGLE and MEDUSA.

- - Implementation: SpS requires a separate draft model, which can be challenging to implement effectively for smaller target models.
+ - Implementation: it requires a separate draft model, which can be challenging to implement effectively for smaller target models.
 EAGLE and MEDUSA, in contrast, modify the existing model architecture.

- - Accuracy: SpS's draft accuracy can vary depending on the draft model used, while EAGLE achieves a higher draft accuracy (about 0.8) compared to MEDUSA (about 0.6).
+ - Accuracy: its draft accuracy can vary depending on the draft model used, while EAGLE achieves a higher draft accuracy (about 0.8) compared to MEDUSA (about 0.6).

- Please follow the steps [here](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/advanced/speculative-decoding.md#using-draft-target-model-approach-with-triton-inference-server) to run SpS with Triton Inference Server.
+ Please follow the steps [here](https://github.com/NVIDIA/TensorRT-LLM/blob/main/docs/source/advanced/speculative-decoding.md#using-draft-target-model-approach-with-triton-inference-server) to run Draft Model-Based Speculative Decoding with Triton Inference Server.